venantius/glow/README.md

 ## Special Thanks

 I owe a big debt of gratitude to the authors, contributors and maintainers of [vim-clojure-static](https://github.com/guns/vim-clojure-static) for their lists of keywords.
 I also owe thanks to Alex Engelberg and Kyle Kingsbury ([@aphyr](https://github.com/aphyr)) - the former helped me work on an EBNF grammar for Clojure, and the latter for writing [clj-antlr](https://github.com/aphyr/clj-antlr).
+Lastly, thanks to Reid Mckenzie, who authored the Clojure antlr v4 grammar upon which Glow's grammar is based.

 ## License

 Copyright © 2016 W. David Jarvis

 Distributed under the Eclipse Public License 1.0, the same as Clojure.
-Parts of the ANTLR code are covered by the BSD license.
+Parts of the ANTLR code are covered by the BSD license, and the original grammar used for the parser is MIT-licensed.
+Sorry for giving you three licenses in one go.